vadimisakanov/ansible-test-task/README.md

 ## Usage

-Define `encrypted_partition` in vars/main.yaml, then execute the target playbook
+Redefine `encrypted_partition` in `vars/main.yaml` if needed and execute the target playbook

+`server-config.yaml` is the default playbook that runs all the tasks

+Other playbooks run one of the tasks only